 This guide covers everything you need to know about selling gold in New Jersey: how pricing works, what to expect, and how to make sure you get a fair deal.

-What to know before you sell gold in NJ
+What should you know before selling gold in NJ?

 Common karat stamps you'll find on jewelry: